Guide

 VTT.vttWeb video.
 Supports styling and positioning.

-ASS/SSA.ass / .ssaAnime fansubs.
+ASS / SSA.ass / .ssaAnime fansubs.
 Advanced styling and effects.

 SBV.sbvYouTube.
-Similar to SRT with different timestamp format.
+Similar to SRT, different timestamp format.

-SRT is the safest choice when you need subtitles to work across different players and platforms.
+SRT is the safest choice when you need subtitles to work across players and platforms.
 If a tool supports subtitles, it almost certainly supports SRT.

 How to create an SRT file